 - Title VII

-Brad also works closely with clients to develop and update employment policies, employee handbooks, employment and independent contractor agreements, restrictive covenant agreements, and severance agreements.
+Brad also works closely with clients to develop and update employment and independent contractor agreements, employee handbooks, restrictive covenant agreements, and severance agreements.

 Education